Skip to content

 By uploading photographs, descriptions, or other content to the Platform, you warrant that:

-• the content does not infringe the intellectual property rights, privacy rights, or any other rights of any third party;
+• the content does not infringe the intellectual property, privacy or other rights of any third party;

 • the content is accurate and not misleading; and

-Reluv does not claim ownership of content you upload and does not use it for commercial purposes beyond operating the Platform.
+Reluv does not claim ownership of content you upload and does not use it for commercial purposes beyond operating and promoting the Platform.

 10 —Account suspension and bans